microly/ggpolar/README.md

   - ggpolar can interpolate data automatically, so you are able to draw arcs and sectors as easily as draw lines and polygons.
   - ggpolar would not supply many layer functions, it tries to modify the layers\!
-So you can plot data in polar coordinates on the layers in ggplot2 package and its extension packages.
+So you can plot and handle data in polar coordinates on the layers in ggplot2 package and its extension packages.

 ## Installation